Raynaud syndrome may be

 Doctors use the term Raynaud syndrome to refer to either.

 Primary Raynaud syndrome is much more common then secondary Raynaud syndrome.
 Between 60% and 90% of cases of primary Raynaud syndrome occur in women aged 15 to 40.

-Anything that stimulates the sympathetic nervous system, particularly exposure to cold but also strong emotion, can cause arteries to constrict and thus trigger primary Raynaud syndrome.
+Anything that stimulates the sympathetic division of the autonomic nervous system, particularly exposure to cold but also strong emotion, can cause arteries to constrict and thus trigger primary Raynaud syndrome.

 Secondary Raynaud syndrome may be caused by

 Use of such drugs, which constrict blood vessels, can also make Raynaud syndrome worse.
 Some people with Raynaud syndrome also have other disorders that occur when arteries are prone to constrict.
-These disorders include migraine headaches, angina (chest pain that occur while at rest), and high blood pressure in the lungs (pulmonary hypertension).
+These disorders include migraines, variant angina (chest pain that occurs while at rest), and high blood pressure in the lungs (pulmonary hypertension).
 The association of Raynaud syndrome with these disorders suggests that the cause of arterial constriction may be the same in all of them.

 If episodes of Raynaud syndrome recur and are prolonged (especially in people with systemic sclerosis), the skin of the fingers or toes may become smooth, shiny, and tight.
 Small painful sores may appear on the tips of the fingers or toes.